dy/piezo/docs/r&d.md

           ? is that so bad that it matches range? it is kind-of indicator to "continue" range
             * yes: how do we know if it returns sequence or just one element?
-              +~ noone returns infinite sequence as result
+              +~ noone returns infinite sequence as result ? continue / break don't return values, do they ~ it can return result, or can discard result.
           - confusable `a < tsh ? ..4;` and `a < tsh ?
 4..;`
             ~+ continue with infinite sequence from either side is meaningless ~ we can make some meaning for `..4`, like "put value at the end" or something